Freedom libraries: Establishment

 As part of the civil rights movement, African American activists and their allies challenged many types of racial discrimination, including in public libraries.
 Public libraries were sometimes the site of sit-ins and other forms of civil disobedience.
-In the 1960s, supportive organizations and individuals started creating freedom libraries to assist activists with their work and provide local African Americans with the library service previously denied to them by White leaders.
+In the 1960s, supportive organizations and individuals started creating freedom libraries to assist activists with their work and provide local African Americans with the library services previously denied to them by White leaders.

 The first freedom libraries were created by the Council of Federated Organizations (COFO), a partnership of the Student Nonviolent Coordinating Committee, the Congress of Racial Equity, and the NAACP.
 Freedom libraries were often located in Freedom Schools or Community Centers.
 Although there were freedom libraries across the country, approximately 50 freedom libraries were created in Mississippi during the summer of 1964.
 That summer was known as Freedom Summer, a time period in which many volunteers came to Mississippi to create Freedom Schools and register African Americans to vote.
 Freedom Summer volunteers were typically young, primarily a mix of progressive White college students and African Americans already involved in civil rights organizing.

 Freedom libraries have also been documented in Alabama, Arkansas, and Pennsylvania.
 One Alabama library, the Selma Free Library, was preferred by some students of Selma University over that of their own institution.

 Freedom libraries carried books "typical" of other American libraries, but also paid special attention to books about African American people or written by Black authors.
 Freedom libraries were as large as 20,000 books, or small mobile libraries and many were created entirely with donated books.
 These donations were often provided by volunteers from northeastern states.
 Book donations came from individuals and organizations including teachers, booksellers, and publishers.
 Freedom libraries were established in spaces including churches and houses.
 In addition to books, freedom libraries offered other library services, including workshops and children's events, as well as existing as public community spaces.